SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Slaughter Demon.md

 reason: -1
 intuition: 1
 presence: 0
-traits:
-  - name: Drag Below
-    effects:
-      - effect: The slaughter demon can make a free strike as part of using the Dig maneuver.
-If the target of the free strike has M < 2, they are grabbed and take a bane on the Escape Grab maneuver.
-  - name: Soulsight
-    effects:
-      - effect: Any creature within 2 squares of the slaughter demon can't be hidden from them.
+features:
-  - name: Lethe
+  - type: feature
-    effects:
-      - effect: While the slaughter demon is winded, they gain an edge on strikes, and any strike made against them gains an edge.
-abilities:
+    feature_type: ability
-  - name: Steely Skewer
+    name: Steely Skewer
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 3
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 9 damage
+        tier1: 9 damage
-        t2: 14 damage; A < 2 bleeding (save ends)
+        tier2: 14 damage; A < 2 bleeding (save ends)
-        t3: 17 damage; A < 3 bleeding and restrained (save ends)
+        tier3: 17 damage; A < 3 bleeding and restrained (save ends)
+      - name: Effect
-      - effect: A creature restrained this way moves with the slaughter demon.
+        effect: A creature restrained this way moves with the slaughter demon.
 The slaughter demon can have up to six creatures or objects restrained at once.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Tail Stinger
+    name: Tail Stinger
     icon: 🗡
     cost: 3 Malice
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 5
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 10 poison damage; M < 1 weakened (save ends)
+        tier1: 10 poison damage; M < 1 weakened (save ends)
-        t2: 16 poison damage; M < 2 weakened (save ends)
+        tier2: 16 poison damage; M < 2 weakened (save ends)
-        t3: 20 poison damage; M < 3 weakened (save ends)
+        tier3: 20 poison damage; M < 3 weakened (save ends)
+      - name: Effect
-      - effect: A target weakened this way also has damage weakness 3.
+        effect: A target weakened this way also has damage weakness 3.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Drag Below
+    icon: ⭐️
+    effects:
+      - effect: The slaughter demon can make a free strike as part of using the Dig maneuver.
+If the target of the free strike has M < 2, they are grabbed and take a bane on the Escape Grab maneuver.
+  - type: feature
+    feature_type: ability
-  - name: Devour Soul
+    name: Devour Soul
     icon: ❗️
     keywords:
       - Area
       - Magic
-    type: Triggered action
+    usage: Triggered action
     distance: 5 burst
     target: The triggering creature
     trigger: A creature within distance who has a soul dies.
     effects:
+      - name: Effect
-      - effect: The target can't be brought back to life.
+        effect: The target can't be brought back to life.
 Until the end of the encounter, the slaughter demon gains an edge on power rolls.
+  - type: feature
+    feature_type: trait
+    name: Soulsight
+    icon: ⭐️
+    effects:
+      - effect: Any creature within 2 squares of the slaughter demon can't be hidden from them.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Lethe
+    icon: ⭐️
+    effects:
+      - effect: While the slaughter demon is winded, they gain an edge on strikes, and any strike made against them gains an edge.
 ~~~